-These TOE Security Functional Requirements (SFR) are outlined in the PP [6], chapter 6.1.
+These TOE security functional requirements are outlined in the PP [6], chapter 6.1.
 They are selected from Common Criteria Part 2 and some of them are newly defined.
 Thus the SFR claim is called:

 Common Criteria Part 2 extended